|

 As part of the Heathland’s

-to assess the potential for heathland restoration here and at other sites
+established to assess the potential for heathland restoration here and

 |

-been received from WREN, the former Mid Beds District Council and Breathing
+£73,000 has been received from WREN, the former Mid Beds District

-Places.
-Further funding has been received from EWGS (English Woodland Grant
+Council and Breathing Places.
+Further funding has been received from EWGS

-Scheme) and Natural England via their Environmental Stewardship Agreement.
+(English Woodland Grant Scheme) and Natural England via their Environmental

 The work is being undertaken